Chemical Foundations (11768.1)

 Participation in laboratory sessions is a compulsory condition of this unit, and attendance will be recorded.
-A student must participate in a minimum of 7/10 laboratory sessions in order to pass the unit (see section 5a and 5b for details).
+A student must participate in a minimum of 7/10 laboratory sessions in order to pass the unit.

 It is each student's responsibility to ensure their attendance is recorded electronically by ID scan on entry to the laboratory.
-It should also be noted that laboratory classes cannot be repeated outside of the scheduled times and students must attend the sessions they have chosen to allocate into (See section 3).
+It should also be noted that laboratory classes cannot be repeated outside of the scheduled times and students must attend the sessions they have chosen to allocate into (See Timetable of Activities).
 A student missing a class both records an absence and misses the opportunity to practise the skills taught in that session.

 In the event that you cannot attend your assigned lab due to illness or unavoidable committments, contact the unit convener as soon as possible for consideration of an alternative lab class that week (if available).
 This decision is at the discretion of the convener and cannot be guaranteed.
 You will need to provide relevant documentation (e.g. medical certificate) for approval to attend an alternative session.
 These records will also aid the unit convener to apply discretion where appropriate, however, in most circumstances, the minimum participation requirement must still be met regardless of supporting documentation.